Gogoku7/SmashWiiUSinglesOverlayStep3/README.md

 ![alt img](https://imgur.com/dtz4LoR.png)

-You can doublecheck whether the application works now by checking if all of the following files exist in "\SmashWiiUOverlayManager\SmashWiiUOverlayManager\bin\ {Debug/Release} \Files\css":
+You can doublecheck whether the application works now by checking if all of the following files exist in "\SmashWiiUOverlayManager\bin\ {Debug/Release} \Files\css":
 - player1Character.css
 - player1NameText.css
 - player1Port.css